When I lived in Luk Tei Tong, one day I looked out onto the green bog and saw this perfect lily: a Red Oriental Lily.

 A loyal flower seasoned by silence

 Force foreheads to the ground.

 capes crack the air.

-Flower rapes are necessity.
+Flower rapes: necessity.

-Earth begs for the dirt of memory.
+Earth begs for memory’s dirt.

 How many of her stalks will line our nests?